tier4/CalibrationTools/docs/tutorials/tag_based_sfm_calibrator.md

 - Use a relatively high shutter speed.
 The specific number will depend on the user's ability, but while it is acceptable to have underexposed photos, it is not acceptable to have blurred ones (motion while exposing the sensor to light).
 - Regarding the ISO value, while in photography it is preferred to have low ISO values, in this problem setting (detecting tags), values over 1000 are not an issue (taking into consideration the fact that we require a small aperture and high shutter speeds, higher ISO values become necessary).
 - The use of flash is optional and its use is left up to the user
 - Even when using prime lenses, the focus ring modifies the camera intrinsics.
-For this reason, it is required to have the focus set to manual in both the camera lens (when applicable) and to set its value, it is recommended to either set it to infinity or first use auto-focus once and then fix the focus by setting it to manual.
+For this reason, it is required to have the focus set to manual in both the camera lens and the body (when applicable).
+To set its value, it is recommended to either set it to infinity or first use auto-focus once and then fix the focus by setting it to manual.

 ## Launching the tool

-In this tutorial, we use the RDV of Tier IV (R&D Vehicle).
+In this tutorial, we use the RDV of TIER IV (R&D Vehicle).
 First, run the sensor calibration manager:

 ```text